-- Scholars will learn to recognize, analyze and describe patterns and relationships in real numbers, algebraic functions, and geometric figures. - Scholars will strengthen and deepen their number sense and their ability to organize their thoughts and use logic, both inductive and deductive to solve real world problems. - Scholars must complete at least 4 years of math.
-Beginning with the class of 2013, all scholars must complete Algebra I, Geometry, Algebra II and a final course with Algebra II as a pre-requisite.
+- Scholars will learn to recognize, analyze, and describe patterns and relationships in real numbers, algebraic functions, and geometric figures. - Scholars will strengthen and deepen their number sense and their ability to organize their thoughts and use logic, both inductive and deductive to solve real world problems. - Scholars must complete at least 4 years of math.
+Beginning with the class of 2013, all scholars must complete Algebra I, Geometry, Algebra II, and a final course at the high school level.